Post No.: 0209

 Disorders, disabilities (mental or physical) or learning difficulties do present hindrances in one’s life and can limit one’s ability to work in certain areas or socialise, for instance – to deny this would be going too far.
 But absolutely no one is perfect and we will have other areas or careers we can shine in; and so stigmatising against those who suffer from OCD or autism would be equivalent to stigmatising against those who are rubbish at drawing or cannot cook, for instance.

 There are cases of sufferers who want the reason for their behaviours or under-performances to stand – yet if people warn others about their limitations, they think it’s not fair for them to be labelled with the condition they have even when it’s relevant to the tasks they might be asked to do (e.g. even in the most liberal world, we wouldn’t want a person who easily suffers from panic attacks to control air traffic, like we wouldn’t allow a blind person to drive).
 So they want the empathy or sympathy when they get things wrong because of their condition, yet simultaneously want to deny they have any problems whatsoever.
 They apparently want the leniency without the label.
-For instance, a person writes addresses down incorrectly because of his/her dyslexia (which can be classed as a disability) but he/she refuses to be declared on application forms as being dyslexic and defensively shuts down anyone mentioning his/her dyslexia at all.
+For instance, a person writes addresses down incorrectly because of his/her dyslexia (which is recognised as a disability under the equality laws of many countries, including in the UK) but he/she refuses to be declared on application forms as being dyslexic and defensively shuts down anyone mentioning his/her dyslexia at all.
 This is self-stigma.
 They’re basically self-stigmatising their own condition as if it’s something to be ashamed of in public.
 And if even a dyslexic person isn’t happy to call him/herself dyslexic then how is the wider culture of stigmatising dyslexia going to diminish?

 If even you think the label is unwelcome then so will others.
 If even you are ashamed about it then how are others supposed to feel about it?!
 There’s nothing to be ashamed of because no one is perfect, even though not everyone will have a name for their own imperfections (e.g. people who suffer from ‘boring-ism’ or ‘I-can’t-be-creative-at-all-ia’(!))
 Some labels are, although useful from a clinical perspective, arbitrarily defined too because we all possess some level of anxiety or occasionally exhibit ‘strange’ thoughts, for instance (just like apart from some albinos, all of us possess levels of melanin in our skin, just to individually varying degrees, hence skin colour ‘boxes’ are arbitrarily defined).
 However it’s not a self-fulfilling label because in these cases the chronic symptoms come first then the clinical diagnosis.